Thiagogob/parallel-programming/README.md

 I also pretend to build a script to make an analysis of it

 The code is compiled with gcc.
-Do not forget to add the -fopenmp flag to test the parallel programming alg
+Do not forget to add the -fopenmp flag to test the parallel programming algorithm

+gcc -O3 -fopenmp -o TDEParallel TDEParallelAlgorithm.c

+gcc -O3 TDESequentialAlgorithm.c -o TDESequential